What Is Your Skin Type?

 How To Care For Sensitive Skin

-Caring for sensitive skin is especially extremely important.
-Choosing products that will not irritate your skin can mean the difference between feeling good or extremely uncomfortable.
+Choose products that will not irritate your skin can mean the difference between healthy skin and irritated skin.

 Simple, wholesome skin care is best.
 Choose skin and hair care products carefully.
 Read labels and choose products that have simple, natural ingredients.
 The fewer ingredients in a skincare product, the better it is for sensitive skin.